abuicke/tarot/major arcana/(11) Lust/(11) Lust.md

 ### Footnotes

-1. This would make sense Qabalistically, given that Chesed and Geburah are quite literally *the good and the bad*.
+1. This would make sense, qabalistically, given that Chesed and Geburah are quite literally *the good and the bad*.